 1. Why do I need to enter my previous payslip data?

 Looking at step 1 of the formula we see that previous payslip data is included in the calculation of taxable income.
 If you do not put in your previous payroll data then your PCB will not be correctly calculated.
 Both current employment and previous employment payslip data of the current year must be entered for accurate PCB calculations.
-To find out how to enter previous payslip data, please refer to this article.
+Please refer to How do I enter previous payslip information article to find out how to enter previous payslip data.

 Nick has been working at his company since the beginning of 2022, earning RM6,000 monthly.